Tikkun Olam - VOLUNTEER OPPORTUNITIES

 Clothe the Needy

 Running out of room in your closet?
 Consider donating your new and gently used clothing to benefit the less fortunate in our community.
-Our partners, Food on Foot, the National Council of Jewish Women, and Dress for Success will ensure that your donations make a difference in the lives of others.
-Find the drop-off bins on the Davidson Patio at our Temple Campus or adjacent to the Nursery School Playground at our Irmas Campus.
+Our partners, Food on Foot, the National Council of Jewish Women and Dress for Success will ensure that your donations make a difference in the lives of others.
+Find the drop-off bins on the Davidson Patio at our Glazer Campus* or adjacent to the Nursery School Playground at our Irmas Campus.

 Read to Children with KOREH LA